english-blog/english-blog.github.io/_posts/2012-08-28-building-the-perfect-physique-tip-1-eat-breakfast-within-an-hour-of-waking-up.md

 > Never ever skip the breakfast.

-That's one of the surest way to gain weight.
+That's one of the surest ways to gain weight.
 Eating breakfast early resets the metabolism.
 Think this, you have been fasting for 8+ hour and you must break it.
 Isn't it?

 ### Protein Rich breakfast

-Generally I tend to eat simple breakfast with lot of carbohydrates (to give us energy throughout the day).
-I do that till today.
+Generally, I tend to eat simple breakfast with a lot of carbohydrates (to give us energy throughout the day).
+I do that until today.
 I would say, I was ignorant of the importance of protein in the breakfast.
-I would stack up protein in the lunch and the dinner, but not in the breakfast.
+I would stack-up the protein in the lunch and the dinner, but not in the breakfast.
 Tim suggests us otherwise.

-> The more protein you eat in breakfast, the more fat you will lose.
+> The more protein you eat for breakfast, the more fat you will lose.

 That's amazing.
 Isn't it?.
 Eat early breakfast with at least 40% of protein.
 The simplest way to reduce weight.
 One important thing is that you must never be hungry.
 Eat till you are full.
 I am planning to add 4 hard boiled eggs to my breakfast.
 (A bowl of Muesli + Cold Milk + 4 Hard Boiled Eggs).
 I will post an update as soon as I have some noticeable effect of this simple tip.

 ### Drink more water and more often

-*The protein rich meal is not good for the kidneys* - Heard of this statement?.
+*The protein-rich meal is not good for the kidneys* - Heard of this statement?.
 Don't let this stop you.
 There is no evidence to prove this statement, and yet the myth lives.
 But, if you have a serious medical condition, please consult with your doctor.
 To ensure optimal liver function for fat loss, increased hydration is a must.
-Make special efforts to drink more water everyday.
+Make special efforts to drink more water every day.

-I take one liter bottle to Office everyday and complete the bottle twice (1 - morning till afternoon, 2 - afternoon till evening).
-I feel the need to urinate often, when I do this, which is actually good for my body.
-This gives me break from the glazing at the monitor continuously, which is a good thing.
+I take a one-liter bottle to Office every day and complete the bottle twice (1 - morning till afternoon, 2 - afternoon till evening).
+I feel the need to urinate often when I do this, which is actually good for my body.
+This gives me a break from the glazing at the monitor continuously, which is a good thing.

 So, today's tip is very simple.
 Here is the summary.